ucberkeley/bce-documentation/install.md

   - Installing on your laptop.
   - Using BCE on Amazon EC2 instances.

+### Before you begin the installation process

+The download and install process **requires at least 10GB free** on your hard drive or you are likely to encounter problems installing and running BCE due to out of disk space errors.

 ### Installing BCE on your laptop or desktop computer

 1) Download and install Oracle VirtualBox for: